Washington State is a jewel of the Pacific Northwest.

 Science buffs should visit the Spark Museum of Electrical Invention which has amazing science exhibits including a Tesla coil and replicas of Edison’s bulbs.

 See the stunning Snoqualmie Falls

 For those who do not want to hike, the falls can also be easily seen from an easily accessible viewing platform near the parking lot.

 Walk the Bridge of Glass in Tacoma

-Other good museums in the city include the Tacoma Art Museum, the LeMay car Museum, and the Washington State History Museum which has a nice display of model trains and is a hit with kids.
-Another favorite with the kids is the Point Defiance Zoo and Aquarium.
+Other good museums in the city include the Tacoma Art Museum, the LeMay car Museum, and the Washington State History Museum which has a nice display of model trains and is one of best things to do with kids in Washington state.